PavelOz/AI-translation-studio/docs/APPLICATION_DOCUMENTATION.md

 - **Import from CSV**: Bulk import terms from Excel files
 - **Filter**: Find terms by project or language
 - **Search**: Quickly find specific terms
+- **Context Rules**: Specify where terms should or should not be used

 **Enforcement Modes:**
 - **Off**: Glossary is ignored (not recommended)